 In addition to scouring Amiibo Doctor for training information, you should look for trainers who have trained your amiibo before.
 These trainers will have personal experience under their belt, and can offer more specific information than what may be contained in the Amiibo Doctor training guides.

 3. Train that amiibo to level 50

-I recommend that you play as the same character as them, on 3 stock matches with Learning On, for as long as it takes to hit level 50.
+I recommend that you follow the typical amiibo training setup: play as the same character, on 3 stock matches with Learning On, for as long as it takes to hit level 50.
 Be sure that you play against them on the stages that you think they’ll end up playing on, as well.
-That’ll end up being about two hours total, so if you absolutely have to cut ninety minutes from your training time then you’re better off going with the first method.
-I prefer the two-hour method because it’s much easier to train an amiibo before they have the stat boots from leveling up, and they seem more receptive to training when they’re still at a lower level.
+I prefer this method because it’s much easier to train an amiibo before they have the stat boots from leveling up, and they seem more receptive to training when they’re still at a lower level.

 4. Submit your amiibo to a tournament

 This is where you’ll need to extract the amiibo bin file of your amiibo and send it to a tournament.
 Tournaments are hosted in many different ways, but most of them are through amiibo bin files.
 You’ll submit the bin file to the tournament host (usually through a specific website, or a Discord DM as an attached file) and the tournament host will replicate your amiibo on their end.
 Then the tournament host will start a match, just like your amiibo is actually in the room.

 Most tournaments ask that you email your amiibo bin files to them, so name your files something recognizable.
 I recommend naming them Trainerhandle-amiibocharacter, so you would have amiibodoctor-ganondorf if I were to submit a file to your tournament.
 This makes things much easier for the Tournament Organizer who has to deal with dozens of bin files each with their own unique name.

 You can find amiibo tournaments in these recommend Discord servers, especially USAC.